zero-sh/zero.sh/README.md

 $ git submodule add https://github.com/zero-sh/zero.sh zero
 ```

-Then make sure to run `git submodule update --init` after pulling to instantiate
+Then make sure to run `git submodule update --init` after pulling your dotfiles
-(or use the `--recursive` flag during cloning as shown above).
+repo to instantiate (or use the `--recursive` flag when cloning as shown above).

 To update to the latest upstream changes, run: